About the Nebraska Opera Project

 The Nebraska Opera Project seeks to offer exciting performance opportunities to high school and college students as well as emerging and seasoned performers with connections to Nebrsaka.
 We are formerly known as the Omaha Opera Project, but have broadened our name in order to highlight our talented musicians who come from all over our wonderful state!

-In collaboration with these artists we seek to produce creative, innovative and engaging performances of classical music in traditional and non-traditional settings alike.
-All performances are affordable to attend.
-Students of all ages are encouraged to attend.
-Although each performance is of great professional quality it is our desire that everyone in attendance truly enjoys the experience.
+In collaboration with these artists we seek to produce creative, innovative and engaging performances in traditional and non-traditional settings alike.
+All performances are affordable and individuals of all ages are encouraged to attend.

 Check out our GoFundme Page!